rasguanabana/function-pattern-matching/README.rst

 There are two ways of defining guards:

 - As decorator arguments

-  - positionally: guards order will match decoratee's (the function being decorated) arguments order.
+  - positionally: guards order will match decoratee's (the function that is to be decorated) arguments order.

     .. code-block:: python